adobeio/adobeio-documentation/sign/samples/create_new_widget.md

-# Create a new widget with countersigners
+# Create a New Widget with Countersigners

 This sample client demonstrates how to create a new widget.